itsroops/vcf_comp_with_gold_standard/README.md

    * *mainlog.txt*: This file is generated during the actual execution of the tool and it records all the steps in details.
    * *slurm-jobid.out*: There are several of these files which log the events of the slurm jobs which have been submitted to the scheduler.

-2. The *parameters.txt* file is also generated which cotains the list of parameters which have been accepted by the user for running the program.
-It can be investigated in case of any discrepancy in the values of the parameters.
+2. The *parameters.txt* file is also generated which cotains the list of parameters which have been passed by the user for running the program.
 This is also found in the $installation_path/vcf_comp_with_gold_standard folder.

 3. The *plot files* include the combined bar plots comparing the values for different metrices like recall, precision and  f1 scores for all the vcf files.
     They are generated in the *pdf* format.
 These are generated in the output path which is specified by the user.